 Explore ice caverns in southeast Alaska’s most famous glacier.

-Mendenhall Glacier lies 12 miles north of Juneau.
+Mendenhall Glacier lies 12 miles north of Juneau, and is one of the most popular attractions in Alaska.
 The gargantuan glacier gets its vivid blue color from how light refracts off of the unique structure of its ice crystals.

 The visitor center offers a wealth of scientific information about the glacier as well as several viewing platforms.